Paubrasilia: Historical importance

-Excessive harvesting
+Use in the music industry and excessive harvesting

+Brazilwood is considered to be superior to all other materials for making stringed-instrument bows.
 Excessive harvesting led to a steep decrease in the number of brazilwood trees in the 18th century, causing the collapse of this economic activity.
 Presently, the species is nearly extirpated in most of its original range.
 Brazilwood is listed as an endangered species by the IUCN, and it is cited in the official list of endangered flora of Brazil.

-The trade of brazilwood is likely to be banned in the immediate future, creating a major problem in the bow-making industry which highly values this wood.
+At the 2024 annual meeting of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) it was resolved that existing stockpiles of the wood should be registered, that finished bows should be marked and traceable, and that suitable plantations in Brazil should be identified to maintain a sustainable supply.
+Future trade and conservation of the product is on the agenda for the November 2025 CITES conference.
 The International Pernambuco Conservation Initiative (IPCI), whose members are the bowmakers who rely on pernambuco for their livelihoods, is working to replant the trees.
 IPCI advocates the use of other woods for violin bows to raise money to plant pernambuco seedlings.
 The shortage of pernambuco has also helped the carbon fiber and composite bow industry to thrive.

-The Music Tree, a feature-length documentary on the plight of this species, was finished in 2009.

 Replanting efforts

 Restoration of the species in the wild is hampered by the fact that it is a climax community species, which will develop well only when planted amongst secondary forest vegetation.
-Although many saplings have been distributed or sold during recent decades, that has led to the tree being planted in places outside its natural range, with somewhat poor results, such as happens with brazilwood trees used for urban landscaping in the city of São Paulo, whose development and flowering is usually hampered by the colder environment.
+Although many saplings have been distributed or sold during recent decades, that has led to the tree being planted in places outside its natural range, with somewhat poor results, such as what happens with brazilwood trees used for urban landscaping in the city of São Paulo, they fruited abundantly in the city in 2009 due to a humid season.